The Ultimate Guide To Tulsi Beads

 - Eat vegetarian food that is freshly cooked and is “sattvic” in nature.

-- Tamsik food also incudes, drinks like alcohol, and drugs.
-These are a strict no while wearing the tulsi beads.
+- Abstain from Tamsik foods including drinks such as alcohol and drugs.
+These are strict no while wearing the tulsi beads.

 - A person wearing tulsi beads must not be malicious and choose to have a loving and pure outlook towards life.